macmpi/berryboot-scripts/Volumio2/README.md

 ### supported features:
 - Software update through Volumio2 UI (note: updated image will automatically be patched with latest patch version available)
-- User Data / Factory reset through Volumio2 UI
+- User Data / Factory reset through Volumio2 UI.
 - Swap on lower memory devices (note: may be disabled by adding /noswap file from Volumio2 shell)
-- patch log available in system journal
+- patch log available in system journal.
+- `installVolumio2` script is available in volumio user home directory for installing more images if needed.